Letters to Workers World Party about Terry Klug’s life

 Kathy Durkin

-From Rene Imperato, ASU organizer, war resister
+From Renée Imperato, ASU organizer, war resister

 I first came to know Terry Klug while we were halfway around the world from each other 56 years ago.
 Terry was in the Fort Dix stockade and I was in Vietnam at that time, when I was behind Terry in political consciousness about the role of U.S. imperialism in the war and other wars around the world.